jeffrey-allan-brown/urchin/README.md

 :ocean: Full component and module toolkit for starting HTML-based projects.

 ## Introduction
 Urchin was developed to give beginner developers a way to quickly create a front-end interface without having to comb through hundreds of lines of source code and insert their own information.
-All a user needs to do is update the configuration file with their preferred settings and run the setup command.
-Urchin takes care of the rest, and builds a fully-populated set of files that are ready-to-use.
+Using Urchin, all a user needs to do is update the configuration file with their preferred settings and run the setup command.
+Urchin takes care of the rest, and builds a fully-populated set of files that are ready-to-use and easy to understand.

 ## Table of Contents
 - [System Requirements](#system-requirements)